aatul/aatul/README.md

 - 👋 Hi, I’m @aatul Palandurkar
-- 👀 I’m mostly work in Java, Android, Kotlin, Python, React, Node and all related technologies
+- 👀 I work in Java, Android, Kotlin, Python, React, Node and all related technologies
 - 🌱 I’m currently learning a new technology : student for life
 - 💞️ I’m love to develop scalable enterprise applications, train people on new technologies
 - 🧑‍🤝‍🧑 Member of NetBeans Dream Team